openrewrite/rewrite-docs/docs/recipes/java/spring/amqp/usetlsamqpconnectionstring.md

 | `String` | tlsPropertyKey | *Optional*.
 The Spring property key to enable default TLS mode against.
 If this value is specified, the specified property will be used when updating the default TLS mode, otherwise a default of `spring.rabbitmq.ssl.enabled` will be used instead. | `spring.rabbitmq.ssl.enabled` |
 | `List` | pathExpressions | *Optional*.
 Each value in this list represents a glob expression that is used to match which files will be modified.
 If this value is not present, this recipe will query the execution context for reasonable defaults. ("**/application.yml", "**/application.yaml", and "**/application.properties". | `**/application.yml` |

+## License

+This recipe is available under the [Moderne Source Available License](https://docs.moderne.io/licensing/moderne-source-available-license/).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.UseTlsAmqpConnectionStringExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---